Things that don’t work in Vista 64bit edition

 The only thing that makes it worth hanging on to is the interface, that I do like.

-• Jeff Richman
+2. Jeff Richman says:

 Just lovely, isn’t it.
 I’d like to toss in the fact that half of my existing XP software doesn’t even run on the 32bit version of Vista, never mind the 64bit.
 Hell, even the pre-packed software that came along with my new Dell results in driver issues every time I start the computer.
 Meanwhile, Adobe CS2 isn’t officially supporting Vista, and I had to rebuild my Vista machine multiple times while discovering by trial-and-error what does and doesn’t work for everything else.
 Thankfully, Winamp does work on the 32bit edition – but no hotkeys.